 Always be alert to surrounding traffic, other participants, road conditions e.g. potholes or obstructions such as small branches.

 Any bike is fine, but do yourself a favour and use a recently serviced road bike, the ride is tough enough as it is, don’t make it any harder than it needs to be.

 You must wear a helmet, if you forget it, you won’t be able to start the event.
 We will be starting the cycle in waves and you can draft with others in your wave (you will be in the same category).
 Given the road is open to traffic you are encouraged to ride single file, only two abreast when there is a shoulder for cyclists.

 You must wear a PFD, just like if you forget your bike helmet you have to beg everyone until you find one or not compete.
-If you need to hire a kayak, paddle or PFD you can do so from Vigor Kayaking or Peak Adventure.
+If you need to hire a kayak, paddle or PFD you can do so from Vigor Kayaking.

 The run is relatively flat and on a rail trail.
 You’ll still need good quality shoes to get you comfortably through the distance.
 Also choose comfortable running shorts and top that won’t get too heavy, cause chaffing or make you cold if you’re wet.
 Bring multiple tops and decide late as you never know what the weather will do!

-Carrying water is not compulsory, but there won’t be any water out on the course so we recommend you take some in a water running belt or camel back.
+Carrying water is not compulsory, but there will only be limited water out on the course so we recommend you take some in a water running belt or camel back.
 This is especially important if you’re competing solo, you will need to keep drinking as this is the last leg of the race.
 If it is over 20 degrees we strongly recommend everyone carries water.